leplatrem/blog.mathieu-leplatre.info/content/Dev/makefile_poetry.rst

 For Python projects, the chain looks like this:

-* Python → Virtualenv → Install Dependencies → Run task (tests, lint)
+* Python → Virtualenv → Install packages → Run task (tests, lint)

 Which, in a ``Makefile`` simply looks like this: